Reopening Prince George's County

-The staff of Experience Prince George’s is actively monitoring developments surrounding Coronavirus (COVID-19), as the safety, health & well-being of our residents, our visitors, and our guests are a top priority.
+As Prince George's County moves into a Full Phase 2 of Maryland's Roadmap to Recovery, the staff of Experience Prince George’s continues to actively monitor developments surrounding Coronavirus (COVID-19), as the safety, health & well-being of our residents, our visitors, and our guests are a top priority.

 Experience Prince George’s is consulting with local/state government and health officials, industry leaders, as well as those in the tourism and hospitality sector to determine best practices as we globally address this issue.